 Total Energy Consumption

-Per capita consumption is 3.3 toe (close to the EU average, 2018).
-Electricity consumption per capita is 6 635 kWh (18% above the EU average).
+Per capita consumption is 3.3 toe (nearly 8% higher than the EU average in 2019).
+Electricity consumption per capita exceeds 6 600 kWh (20% above the EU average).

 Graph: CONSUMPTION TRENDS BY ENERGY SOURCE (Mtoe)

 As the country's only refinery ceased operating in 1998, Slovenia imports all its oil products (4.9 Mt in 2019).
 Italy is its largest supplier (26% in 2019), followed by Russia (20%) and Greece (11%).

 Oil Products Consumption

 Oil consumption has decline by 2.9%/year between 2011 and 2015 and has remained broadly stable since then (-3.9% to 2.3 Mt in 2019).